Zilliqa/ZRC/zrcs/zrc-2.md

 ## I. What are Fungible Tokens?

-Fungibility is the essential feature of any currency, and is the property of a good or a commodity whose individual units are essentially interchangeable, and each of its parts is indistinguishable from another part.
-The Fungible Token is an open standard to create currencies.
+The Fungible Token is an open standard to create currencies, with fungibility being the property of a good or a commodity whose individual units are essentially interchangeable, and each of its parts is indistinguishable from another part.

 ## II.
 Abstract